Skip to main content

 Supported Models

-Prompt caching is available on Claude models, including these families (examples):
+Explicit prompt-caching controls are available on Claude models, including these families (examples):

 Model familyExample model IDs